MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 ::: moniker range=">=vs-2017"

 We recommend you use CMake for projects that are cross-platform or you think you might make open-source.
 You can use CMake projects to build and debug the same source code on Windows, the Windows Subsystem for Linux (WSL), and remote systems.

-This is the first article in a series that describes how to create a new CMake project, configure it, and then build and debug on a remote Linux system or WSL.

 ## Before you begin